Hello Fiction Lovers!

 So lately I’ve been thinking about magical powers because in the manuscript I’m currently writing everyone has some type of power.
 Most people in A Cursed Blessing can light a few candles at a time at will while a minority of the population have individual powers that no one else has.
 Those with the common power are considered blessed and those with a unique power are considered cursed and are looked down upon.
 It got me wondering if I could have a magical power if I would rather have a small, useful one that’s accepted and that everyone else has, or if I’d rather have a unique one that I can call my own but makes me an outcast.

 I switched back and forth between the two for a while.
-The rebellious part of me said “of course you’d want a unique power no matter what anyone else thought” while the rest of me argued that “having a power you know is useful, even it’s small, would be a better bet.
+The rebellious part of me said, “Of course you’d want a unique power, no matter what anyone else thought” while the rest of me argued that “having a power you know is useful, even it’s small, would be a better bet.
 It’s also a plus if you don’t have to worry about being oppressed”.
-If I could pick which unique power I got, I think I would pick having a unique power.
+If I could pick which power I got, I think I would pick having a unique power.
 Being able to unlock everything I touched or influencing plants/the weather or having super healing would be really interesting.
-However, since I couldn’t, that makes me lean towards being able to light a few candles, because I could just easily get a power that isn’t very interesting or helpful.
+However, not being able to pick, that makes me lean towards being able to light a few candles, because I could just easily get a power that isn’t very interesting or helpful if I went for the unique power.
 The more practical side of me wins out.

 What about you?
 Which type of magical power would you rather have and why?

 Feel free to respond in the comments and let me know if you have any questions.
 Thanks for reading and have a great week!